deividedc/venv39/README.md

 # venv39

-A virtual environment configured to run a set of 4 AutoMLs: LFAML, TPOT, AutoGluon and H2O.
+A virtual environment configured to run a set of 4 AutoMLs: FLAML, TPOT, AutoGluon and H2O.

 ## Requirements
 - Linux or WSL (2.1.5.0)